LUMII-Syslab/viziquer-tools-lod24/README.md

 # Viziquer Tools

-This repository contains scripts and initial data for starting your own copy of Viziquer Tools as a set of containers.
+This repository contains scripts and initial data for starting your own copy of Viziquer Tools as a set of interlinked containers.

-This is just a glue + initial data; the tools itself come from repositories [ViziQuer](https://github.com/LUMII-Syslab/viziquer), [Data Shape Server](https://github.com/LUMII-Syslab/data-shape-server), [OBIS-SchemaExtractor](https://github.com/LUMII-Syslab/OBIS-SchemaExtractor).
+This repository is just a glue + initial data; the tools itself come from repositories [ViziQuer](https://github.com/LUMII-Syslab/viziquer), [Data Shape Server](https://github.com/LUMII-Syslab/data-shape-server), [OBIS-SchemaExtractor](https://github.com/LUMII-Syslab/OBIS-SchemaExtractor).

 For more information on the ViziQuer tools family, please visit [viziquer.lumii.lv](https://viziquer.lumii.lv/).